the French sable

 So I got this one as a gift, which meant that I felt sympathetic towards it, which in turn meant that I would have to remind myself to stay neutral and give it the non-partisan treatment it deserved.
 It also meant that I had no idea what it cost.

-Then there was the sable.
-I could only assume that the animal in the logo was a sable (соболь or sobol was the Russian word for sable, which Sobolinaya must have gotten its name from), but it looked a bit chubby, like it could have also been a seal.
+And then there was the sable.
+I could only assume that the animal in the logo was a sable (соболь or sobol was the Russian word for sable, which Sobolinaya must have gotten its name from), but it looked a bit chubby, as if it could have also been a seal.

 So here’s the important part: the taste and the aftertaste.
 Most vodkas vary in two aspects: filtration and quality of water.
-You don’t want it to burn when you drink it.
+You don’t want it to burn in your mouth.
 And you want a pleasant sensation afterwards.

 The aftertaste was great as well.
-There was a fullness and sweetness to it, something that happened when you breathed out through your nose and your head filled with aroma.
-I liked it very much, it could have been even fuller to be perfect, but it was close (9/10).
+There was a fullness and sweetness to it, something that unfolded when you breathed out through your nose and your head was slowly filled with an aroma.
+I liked it very much – it could have been even fuller to be perfect, but it was close.